cclauss/ods-documentation/source/billing/organizations.rst

 .. note::
    While we plan on opening organizations to anybody, at the moment only domain administrators can create organizations.
-   These organizations will be available throughout the platform though and not just on the domain it has been created.
+   These organizations are not limited to the domain they were created on though, they will be accessible on any domain of the OpenDataSoft's network that has the billing feature activated.

 Under the *New organization* section you'll find a form requesting a name, description and contact email address.
 Though you can already add members, it is not required.
 You will be automatically added to the organization as